Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Methods

 Training requires dense ground-truth (GT) labels for contact locations and forces, which are physically inaccessible in the real world.
 We address this by generating a large-scale synthetic dataset (300 tool instances, 320,000 frames) using a multi-simulator pipeline, inspired by \cite{vitascope2025}.

 \textbf{Simulation Pipeline.} We construct a simulation environment comprising a Franka Emika Panda robot and diverse procedurally generated tools (scrapers, crayons, peelers).
 Data collection proceeds in two steps: \begin{enumerate} \item \textbf{Interaction (IsaacGym + TacSL):} We use IsaacGym \cite{makoviychuk2021isaac} for high-throughput rigid-body dynamics and TacSL \cite{akinola2025tacsl} to simulate the specific force field and depth data of GelSight sensors. \item \textbf{Labeling (Open3D + PyBullet):} Since accurate contact locations and forces are not directly accessible in IsaacGym, we employ a replay strategy.
-We replicate the scene in Open3D to compute signed distance functions (SDF) for soft contact probability, and replay interactions in PyBullet to extract discrete contact forces, which are then extrapolated to the dense point cloud. \end{enumerate} This pipeline produces dense, physically consistent labels for 300 unique tool geometries.
+We replicate the scene in Open3D to compute signed distance functions (SDF) for soft contact probability, and replay interactions in PyBullet to extract discrete contact forces, which are then extrapolated to the dense point cloud. \end{enumerate} This pipeline produces dense contact labels for 300 unique tool geometries, providing broad geometric and contact variation for pre-training.
 Further details on the replay and extrapolation logic are in Appendix \ref{app:sim_data_labeling}.